Anything-Minecraft-Team/anything-minecraft/info/en_us/CONFIGURATION_OPTIONS.md

 The motd, or Message Of The Day is the message that displays under the name of the server in a client's server list.

 By default, all text will be white.
-This colour can change through the use of colour codes in the format of `\u00A7` and then one of the sixteen colour codes and six formatting codes, or using the chart found below (the column titled 'MOTD code')
+This colour can change through the use of colour codes in the format of `\u00A7` and then one of the sixteen colour codes and six formatting codes, or using the chart found below (the column titled 'MOTD code').
+You can also you a [MOTD generator](https://mctools.org/motd-creator).

 ![Image of colour codes](https://lazerstudiozgaming.files.wordpress.com/2015/01/screen-shot-2015-01-03-at-11-27-44-am.png)